Dear reader of ADxS.org, please excuse the disruption.

 2.1.
 Definition of intelligence

-Intelligence is not a fixed scientific measure, but a concept that is defined in a variety of ways.
+Intelligence is not a fixed scientific measure, but a concept that is defined in different ways.

 • Fluid thinking (abstract thinking ability)